Pros and Cons of Rent-to-Own Homes for Buyers and Sellers

 Key Points

-• Buyer pros: time to qualify, potential price clarity, “test-drive” of home/neighborhood.
+• Buyer pros: time to qualify, potential price clarity, and a “test-drive” of home/neighborhood.

 • Buyer cons: option fees/credits are typically non-refundable if you don’t buy; monthly cost may be higher.